How Will They Know?

 If you simply can't bring yourself to choose who gets what (and tell them about it), you can always donate it.
 Small museums may be interested in an antique, and charities might take a piece of value and sell it.
 That way, at least your kids will be mad at you and not at each other.
 They'll be spending Thanksgiving together long after you pass on.

-For more information on family heirlooms and related topics, look over the links on the next page.
+For more information on family heirlooms and related topics, look over the links below.

 More Great Links

 - Family Heirlooms Causing a Family Feud: 3 Ground Rules for Dividing Up a Loved One`s Estate.
 Voyages Press, Inc. Express Press Release.
 March 22, 2006.http://express-press-release.net/23/Family%20Heirlooms%20Causing%20a%20Family%20Feud%203%20Ground%20Rules%20for%20%20Dividing%20Up%20a%20Loved%20One%60s%20Estate.php